isomerpages/sndgo-corp/_about-smart-nation/our-smart-nation-journey/achievements.md

 ![Alt text for image on Isomer site](/images/abt-smart-nation/leading-tech-hubs-2021.jpeg)

-Click <a href="https://home.kpmg/sg/en/home/media/press-releases/2021/07/singapore-tops-2021-ranking-for-leading-technology-innovation-hubs-kpmg-survey.html" target="_blank">here</a>  to find out more about KPMG's Global Ranking of Leading Technology Hubs.
+Click on the link to find out more about <a href="https://home.kpmg/sg/en/home/media/press-releases/2021/07/singapore-tops-2021-ranking-for-leading-technology-innovation-hubs-kpmg-survey.html" target="_blank">KPMG's Global Ranking of Leading Technology Hubs</a>.

 [Return to top](#our-achievements)